dstroy0/InputHandler/README.md

 [![Doxygen CI](https://github.com/dstroy0/InputHandler/actions/workflows/doxygen.yml/badge.svg)](https://github.com/dstroy0/InputHandler/actions/workflows/doxygen.yml) [![src-cpp-linter CI](https://github.com/dstroy0/InputHandler/actions/workflows/lib_cpp_linter.yml/badge.svg)](https://github.com/dstroy0/InputHandler/actions/workflows/lib_cpp_linter.yml)

+# WARNING
+This library is in the prerelease stage.
+It is being updated frequently, none of the examples are guaranteed to work and the API may undergo drastic changes without warning.
+It is a work in progress nearing completion.

 ## Design Goals
 Low memory use, feature rich.
 InputHandler should be easy to use for beginners.